Raffaelbdl/JAX_SAC/README.md

 # JAX_SAC
-Single file implementation of Soft Actor Critic in JAX
+Implementation of SAC in JAX